 Good Focus – When the subject of the photograph is in good focus, we often say that the photo is “tack sharp”, regardless of the other element in the foreground, or background.

 Out of Focus – The intended subject of the photograph is not “tack-sharp”.
 The camera lens has been focused on the wrong area in the frame.
 Depending on which DJI drone you are using, you may have options for manual or autofocus methods to prevent this from happening again.
-The Phantom 4 Pro, for example, allows you to choose between tap-screen, auto-focus continuous (AFC) and manual focus.
+The Mavic 2 Pro, for example, allows you to choose between tap-screen, auto-focus continuous (AFC) and manual focus.
 A great way to achieve consistently good focus is to tap on your viewing device by placing the green focusing box in the area that you wish to be tack sharp.
 Then while flying, push the shutter release button halfway down to refocus (the green boxed area) again and again as you reposition the drone.

 Don’t wring your hands too much worrying about the focus on your Mavic and Phantom drones.
-It is actually quite difficult to make an out-of-focus photograph with the smaller drones.
+It is actually somewhat difficult to make an out-of-focus photograph with the smaller drones.
 As a general rule, if your subject is farther than ten feet from the drone, it will be in focus if you use AFC mode (autofocus continuous).
-Any subject that is closer to the drone than ten feet should be tap-focused or captured with fully manual focus (P4P only) using a focus aid such as Focus Peaking or Manual Focus Assistant in the DJI GO 4 app.
+Any subject that is closer to the drone than ten feet should be tap-focused or captured with fully manual focus using a focus aid such as Focus Peaking or Manual Focus Assistant in the DJI GO 4 app.

 If you are flying an Inspire, then you have a choice of lenses.
 Wide-angle lenses by default have a greater depth of field.
 If you select a longer lens, then accurate focus becomes more critical as the depth of field becomes more shallow.